rust-lang/rust/book/src/development/trait_checking.md

 ## Using Lang Items

 Besides diagnostic items, we can also use [`lang_items`][lang_items].
-Take a look at the documentation and we find that `LanguageItems` contains all language items both from the current crate or its dependencies.
+Take a look at the documentation to find that `LanguageItems` contains all language items defined in the compiler.

 Using one of its `*_trait` method, we could obtain the [DefId] of any specific item, such as `Clone`, `Copy`, `Drop`, `Eq`, which are familiar